AltafHussain4748/random-pdf-generation/README.md

 **How to run fronend?**

-Go to fronend directory and run following commands.
+Go to frontend directory and run following commands.

 `yarn install`